 How do I get my award?

 You will need to track your applications online under "View My Student Awards" on your Student Services Center.
 If you receive an award it will be applied to any outstanding fees.
-If there is still a credit after your fees have been paid you will be mailed a refund cheque to the mailing address on record with the College.
-E‐mails only will be sent to students who are required to provide additional information, such as a social insurance number, so we can post and disburse the award.
+If there is still a credit after your fees have been paid you can request a refund cheque from the Registration Office.

 Is my award taxable?

 Award money is considered part of your taxable income for the year.
 Go to Student Services Centre to view and print your T4A form for the year in which the award was paid.